-The Youth PQA was developed by HighScope Educational Research Foundation (2005).
+The Youth PQA was developed by HighScope Educational Research Foundation (2005), and is currently licensed and distributed by the David P. Weikart Center for Youth Program Quality.
 The tool is a landmark in the emerging field of youth program quality assessment, in both validity and reliability.
 The measure is scored through program observations and focuses on the experiences of youth, using rubrics for scoring.
 Each of the four subscales contains three to six items for a total of 18 items.
 Each item contains two to six indicator rows for a total of 60 indicator rows.
 Each indicator row is scored 1, 3, or 5, with 1 representing low quality and 5 representing high quality.
 The indicator row scores are averaged to determine the item's score.
 The item scores are then averaged to find the subscale score.
 Independent, well-trained master observers rated the quality of GRASA programs measuring four subscales, with the following items: